cvdlab/react-planner/README.md

 import {createStore} from 'redux';
 import {Provider} from 'react-redux';

-//download this demo catalog https://github.com/cvdlab/react-planner/tree/master/demo/src/catalog import MyCatalog from './catalog/mycatalog';
+import { ExampleCatalog } from 'react-planner';

 import {
   Models as PlannerModels,
   reducer as PlannerReducer,
   ReactPlanner,
   Plugins as PlannerPlugins,
-} from 'react-planner';
+} from 'react-planner'; //react-planner

 //define state
 let AppState = Map({